TiagoOliveiraa/tiagooliveiraa/README.md

 🦎 Learn Django ✔️*

 Create Projects with Django:
- - ToDoApp with team tasks;
+ - ToDoApp with team tasks; ✔️
- - A website to publish my discord bot;
+ - - Simple eCommerce Website;
- - Simple eCommerce Website.
+ - A website to publish my discord bot.

 ##